md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * International best practices
 * Evidence synthesis tools

-This module aims to support knowledge sharing and policy learning.
+This module aims to support knowledge sharing and policy learning [17,25,27].

-### AI-Assisted Analytical Capabilities
+## AI-Assisted Analytical Capabilities

-The dashboard may incorporate AI technologies to enhance analytical functions.
+The dashboard may incorporate AI technologies to enhance analytical functions [37–45].

 Potential capabilities include:

-#### Document Summarization
+### Document Summarization

-AI systems may assist users by generating concise summaries of lengthy policy documents, reports, and research publications.
+AI systems may assist users by generating concise summaries of lengthy policy documents, reports, and research publications [39,42,43].

-#### Information Extraction
+### Information Extraction

-Relevant information may be automatically identified from large collections of documents.
+Relevant information may be automatically identified from large collections of documents [38,42,46,48].

 Examples include: